paul-buerkner/brms/README.md

 install_github("paul-buerkner/brms")
 ```

 Because <b>brms</b> is based on Stan, a C++ compiler is required.
 The program Rtools (available on <https://cran.r-project.org/bin/windows/Rtools/>) comes with a C++ compiler for Windows.
 On Mac, you should use Xcode.
-We recommend to install rstan (available on CRAN) before installing <b>brms</b>.
-For further instructions see <https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started>.
+For further instructions on how to get the compilers running, see the prerequisites section on <https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started>.